TheOfficialFloW/Trinity/README.md

 8. Download [Trinity](<https://github.com/TheOfficialFloW/Trinity/releases/download/v1.0/PBOOT.PBP>) and copy the `PBOOT.PBP` file to `game_dec/ux0_pspemu_temp_game_PSP_GAME_YYYYZZZZZ/PBOOT.PBP` (the files `EBOOT.PBP`, `__sce_ebootpbp` and `VITA_PATH.txt` should exist in this folder).
 If `PBOOT.PBP` does already exist there, just overwrite it.

-9. Now re-encrypt the backup similar to above:
+9. Now re-encrypt the backup similar to above by typing this in your command line/terminal:

    ```
    psvimg-create -n game -K YOUR_KEY game_dec game